47 submissions

 “Well… You tried,” Ceirys whispered straight into his ear in a way made his skin tingle.

 Everything afterwards happened quickly, but not exactly because of the speed itself.
-Ceirys sat on the edge of the cliff, letting her legs dangle from it and placed Fulvio in an extremely precarious position right between her thighs, before beginning to bathe herself with water from the waterfall.
+Ceirys sat on the edge of the cliff, letting her legs dangle from it and placed Fulvio in an extremely precarious spot between her thighs, before beginning to bathe herself in the waterfall.

-Beaten, exhausted, defeated and trapped between a cliff and two mounds of flesh, Fulvio considered if a fall from that height would have been enough to kill him.
+Beaten, exhausted, defeated, and above all, trapped between a cliff and two mounds of flesh, Fulvio considered if a fall from that height would have been enough to kill him.
 The answer was a resounding yes… The only problem was that Ceirys would have just caught him, had he gone through with it.

 “I gotta admit, you have a knack for taking me into nice places,” she mused with mockery that was downright palpable.
 “You sure you’re not hitting on me?”